A 7-Step Journey from Time-Poor to Productive Writer

 Instead, weekly goals can help you achieve your writing ambitions.

-Ask yourself what you would like to achieve this time next month, and then break down your goal into weekly easy to digest chunks.
+Ask yourself what you would like to achieve this time next month, and then break down your goal into weekly easy-to-digest chunks.

 For example, now you know that you would like to have written ten thousand words in one month, how will that fit into each week?